The best ways to lose weight: your fat-loss FAQs answered!

-When training to burn fat, lifting weights should take precedent in your exercise schedule because weight training has a far bigger impact on your body composition than cardio because it builds muscle and burns fat more efficiently.
+When training to burn fat, lifting weights should take precedent in your exercise schedule over cardio training.
+Weight training has a far bigger impact on your body composition than cardio because it builds muscle and burns fat more efficiently.

-In a workout should I do cardio or weights first?
+Should I do cardio or weights first in a workout?

 You should always lift weights first, and only do cardio at the end of the session.
 For example, when cardio is introduced in the New Body Plan programmes it’s a type of high-intensity interval training (HIIT) cardio we call “Fat-Loss Finishers”, the name of which gives a big clue that these happen at the end of each workout.

-The reason is simple: lifting weights requires you to be mentally and physically fresh so you can apply yourself fully to lift safely and get the most out of every set, while cardio can be done when you are already fatigued to get your heart rate high and “empty the tank” of energy to maximise the number of calories burned.
+The reason is simple.
+Lifting weights requires you to be mentally and physically fresh so you can apply yourself fully to lift safely and get the most out of every set.
+Cardio can be done when you are already fatigued to get your heart rate high and “empty the tank” of energy to maximise the number of calories burned.
 If you do cardio first you’ll be trying to lift heavy weight in a fatigued state, and so run a higher risk of injury.

 So always do weights first when you’re fresh and raring to go, and finish with HIIT to burn the maximum number of calories. to burn even more calories.
 Here’s why HIIT burns more calories than a long and slow jog.
 And avoid the most common cardio mistakes to maximise your training time and burn fat faster.

-If you are very new to lifting weights, or coming back to it after a prolonged absence, inevitably there will be a little bit of trial and error because the amount of weight you should be lifting will depend on a number of factors unique to you, such as age and training experience.
+If you are very new to lifting weights, or coming back to it after a prolonged absence, inevitably there will be a little bit of trial and error.
+That’s because the amount of weight you should be lifting will depend on a number of factors unique to you.
+These include age, training experience, and your natural body type.
 It’s always best to choose a light weight if you are unsure and stick to the reps at the right tempo.

 If you can complete the set with ease, you should increase the weight next time.
-But if you can’t complete your target reps and sets then the weight you’re lifting is too heavy and you need to reduce it.
-Body-transformation programmes such as New Body Plan aren’t about lifting the heaviest weight possible, but exposing your muscles and cardiovascular system to the perfect amount of work to initiate the desired fat-burning and muscle-building response.
-If you want to know more here’s a guide on how to pick the perfect weight.
+But if you can’t complete your target reps and sets then the weight you’re lifting is too heavy.
+Reduce it.

 To find your perfect transformation plan, take the New Body quiz!